“A very impressive silk. He is extremely bright, always prepares very thoroughly, and is great with clients.” – Legal 500, 2022

 - claims against accountants for negligent accounting and tax advice

 In relation to actuaries, Ben has in depth knowledge of the pensions industry and the workings of large life offices having spent two years leading the successful prosecution of the successive chief executives of Equitable Life for professional misconduct.
-Ben has acted and is acting on various claims against actuaries (and often scheme solicitors also) relating to alleged misadministration of pension schemes, including re Barber window problems.
+Ben has acted and is acting on various claims against pension consultants and actuaries (and often scheme solicitors also) relating to alleged misadministration of pension schemes, including re Barber window problems.

 Financial Services Professionals

 Ben is regularly instructed on claims involving financial services professionals.
-Often this involves acting for claimants and defendants in relation to financial advice and pension cases.
+Often this involves acting for claimants or defendants in relation to financial advice and pension cases.
 It also includes claims over against financial advisers following on from allegedly defective tax and investment schemes.
 Ben is currently acting on the claims over against financial advisers arising from the multi-party Innovator Litigation.

 Examples of other recent cases include:

-- advising on whether financial services networks liable under Section 39 of FSMA for acts or omissions of Appointed Representatives
+- advising on whether financial services networks liable under Section 39 of FSMA for acts or omissions of Appointed Representatives (R (on the application of TenetConnect Services Ltd) v Financial Ombudsman EWHC 459 Admin)

 - claims against advisers alleging failure to advise of multi-currency facility for large loan account